SheepTester-forks/curricular-analytics-graph/README.md

 $ yarn dev
 ```

+The app also relies on UCSD-specific prerequisite data.
+This isn't protected data, but it's good to keep in mind when adapting this for other universities.
+Prereqs are only used when editing course names to determine how to update the prereqs in the plan.
+The prereqs are automatically fetched from the URL defined in the constant `DATA_SOURCE_URL` in [app/App.tsx](./app/App.tsx).

 ### Getting protected data (UCSD only)

 To get the protected DFW, waitlist, and course frequency data, you also need to clone [ExploratoryCurricularAnalytics](https://github.com/SheepTester-forks/ExploratoryCurricularAnalytics) in the same parent folder as this repository.
 Refer to the setup steps in that repo's README, but what's essential is that you run `make protected` (which means you need the protected data files).